“If what they say is, “Nothing is forever,” then what makes love the exception?”

 Love is such a succinct term, yet it’s so broad as well.
 You can love another person, you can love your favorite food, you can love the weather, you can love bad movies, you can love that one song, you can love yourself, you can love, well, love.

 Well, love (as they say in the UK), one thing you can count on is people spending money ahead of and on Valentine’s Day.
-And more people will be spending that money online, whether for gifts or experiences, food delivery or anything else that fits the bill, rather than going out for a date night, making online marketing for Valentine’s Day more important than ever this year.
+And more people will be spending that money online, whether for gifts or experiences, food delivery, or anything else that fits the bill.

 Think about the wide breadth of people in the target audience here, and you’ll see that no matter what your industry, there’s someone for you!